If you have gutters on your house, then your flowerbeds, backyard garden, lawn, and potted plants would benefit from a rain barrel!

 Never drink rainwater, but you could use it for a refreshing outdoor shower.
 It could also be used for washing your car or driveway.
 You can use rainwater to give the dog a bath or clean your yard tools.

 Rainwater can be collected in simple barrels or complex systems.
 I’m a big believer in starting simple and increasing complexity if I feel the need.
 Why complicate things if you don’t have to?

-So here’s what you’ll need to make your own rain barrel…
+So, here’s what you’ll need to make an easy rain barrel:

-- Garbage can with a lid, or a water barrel
+- Garbage can with lid or water barrel

 - Power drill, and a drill bit matching the size of hole needed for your spigot

-- Thread seal tape (also called PTFE tape)
+- Thread seal (PTFE) tape (also called PTFE tape)

 - Waterproof silicone sealant

 You could literally put a big barrel under your downspout, but how would you empty it for water use?
 The first step gathering all the supplies and tools you will need.
 Next, is creating that controlled spout (like a faucet) for the water access.

 Once you have your garbage can or water barrel picked out, you can apply your spigot kit.
 This step is probably the trickiest, but don’t worry!
 I found a way to seriously simplify it, so bear with me.